PhilipWinston/Unity_Project/README.md

 ## 🚀 How to Play (For Players)

 1. **Download the Game:**
-   - Go to the `Releases` section or download the latest ZIP from this repository under the `Builds/` folder.
+   - Download the latest ZIP from this repository under the `Builds/` folder.

 2. **Run the Game:**
    - Extract the ZIP.